alan-if/alan-docs/CONTRIBUTING.md

 # Submitting New Contents via Branches

-If you would like to submit new contents to a document, and you're not its author, we aks you to submit them via a dedicated branch, instead of using `master` branch — ie, even if you have priviledges to publish directly in `master`, you should submit major content changes on a dedicated branch.
+If you would like to submit new contents to a document, and you're not its author, we ask you to submit them via a dedicated branch, instead of using `master` branch — ie, even if you have priviledges to publish directly in `master`, you should submit major content changes on a dedicated branch.

 This approach allows the original author of the document ro review and discuss the proposed contents before merging them in `master`.
 Unlike minor editing changes (fixing typos, text formatting and sytles), content changes should be approved by the original author of a document before being merged into the main branch.